How to setup ATOM as your Python development environment

 PyCharm is an awesome IDE for Python Development and I use it a lot.
-But sometimes it gets heavier that I want to kill myself.
+But sometimes it gets soooo heavier that I want to kill myself.
 Then I’ve found ATOM.
-ATOM is a coding editor created by the GitHub team to be simple, powerful and highly customizable.
+ATOM is a coding editor created by the GitHub team with the goal to be simple, powerful and highly customizable.

 There are some features that I really like in ATOM like:

 If you want to give it a try and use ATOM as your Python development environment, keep reading and I’ll show you how I configure my ATOM settings to make easier for us Python developers to have a very simple and powerful development environment.

 I’m using a Macbook so I’m assuming you are using one too.
 Hit

 Command + , and this will bring the Settings tab.
 If you use another OS change the

 Back Up Before Saving box.
 This will avoid corrupt files in case of failure during file save process.

 Go below and check the

 Show Invisibles boxes.
 This options will help you navigate through your code showing the indentation.
 This is very helpful specially when you are working with Web Development and HTML files.

 On the left Menu, click on Install option.
 We are going to install the following packages: